 THE APPLICATION MUST HAVE A UNITED STATES POST OFFICE MARK OF FEBRUARY 1ST OR EARLIER.

-THE APPLICATION MUST BE CORRECTLY ADDRESSED TO THE ASSESSORS OFFICE AT 29 CENTER STREET BURLINGTON MA 01803.
+THE APPLICATION MUST BE CORRECTLY ADDRESSED TO:

 If your abatement is not filed by the application due date you lose all rights to an appeal and the Board of Assessors cannot by law grant you one.